FBerding/aifeducation/README.md

   studies for finding a good configuration for a model.
 - [05 Sharing and Using Trained
   AI/Models](https://fberding.github.io/aifeducation/articles/sharing_and_publishing.html):
-  A description for sharing models.
+  Guidance on how to share models.

 ## References